nithingpth/keyboard-navigator/Readme.md

 <img src="/images/arrow_containing_or_triggering.png" alt="Examples where arrow keys are used"/>

 Containing Element/Triggering Element:
-User will be reaching the containing or triggering element by tabbing through preevious tabbable elements, now on press of arrow keys, Keyboard Navigator shifts the focus to  first option/block(first element among all similar element).
+User will be reaching the containing or triggering element by tabbing through previous tabbable elements, now on press of arrow keys, Keyboard Navigator shifts the focus to  first option/block(first element among all similar element).
 Also developer can constrain the listener to only listen on particular arrow keys.

 once the focus gets onto any of the similar elements, user can move in any direction that the developer sets on these elements too.

-So developer must ensure the following to implement arrow navigation
+So developer must ensure the following to implement arrow navigation:
 - Containing/Triggering Element must be tabindexed (tabindex = 0) and must be given a class name by developer
-- all similar elements that must be navigable by arrow must be tabindexed (tabindex = -1) and must be given a class name by developer, generally these type of elements are rendered in framework specific for loop, setting tabindex on template will carryforward to all elements rendered by that loop.
+- all similar elements that must be navigable by arrow must be tabindexed (tabindex = -1) and must be given a class name by developer, generally these type of elements are rendered in framework specific for- loop, setting tabindex on template will carryforward to all elements rendered by that loop.
   This step can be skipped if you set
   ```javascript
   //by default this is false